marclou/stripe-sub/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser and follow the tutorial.
+Open [http://localhost:3000](http://localhost:3000) in your browser and [follow the tutorials in the documentation](https://shipfa.st/docs).

 If there's anything, reach out to me on [Twitter](https://twitter.com/marc_louvion) or marc@shipfa.st